s-KaiNet/node-sp-auth/README.md

  - `options` - any additional options you may need to include for succesful request.
 For example, in case of on premise user credentials authentication, you need to set `agent` property on corresponding http client

 #### params:
- - `url` - string, url to SharePoint site, `https://sp2013/sites/dev/` or `https:/[your tenant].sharepoint.com/sites/dev/`
+ - `url` - required, string, url to SharePoint site, `https://sp2013/sites/dev/` or `https:/[your tenant].sharepoint.com/sites/dev/`
- - `credentialOptions` - object in a form of key-value.
+ - `credentialOptions` - optional, object in a form of key-value.
 Each authentication option requires predefined credential object, depending on authentication type.
 Based on credentials provided, `node-sp-auth` automatically determines which authentication strategy to use (strategies listed in the top of the readme file).

 Possible values for `credentialOptions` (depending on authentication strategy):